autodesk-platform-services/aps-tutorials-website/docs/tutorials/simple-viewer/dotnet/server.md

 dotnet add package Autodesk.Forge
 ```

-The `*.csproj` file in your project should now look similar to this (perhaps with
+The `*.csproj` file in your project should now look similar to this (possibly with
-slightly version numbers):
+slightly different version numbers, and additional .NET settings):

 ```xml
 <Project Sdk="Microsoft.NET.Sdk.Web">